 - Prevention: for transition to be effective it must only culminate in the initiation of CICO Rescue when absolutely necessary.
 Prevention of a CICO event depends on both maximising opportunities to establish airway alveolar oxygen delivery via the upper airway lifelines as well as avoiding precipitating loss of the ability to achieve alveolar oxygen delivery when this has previously been established.
 The process of prompting for optimisation of the three upper airway lifelines specified by the Vortex addresses the former aspect and the Green Zone addresses the latter.

-- Priming: the process of priming for CICO Rescue outlined above must occur in parallel with recognition of the diminishing likelihood of success at achieving alveolar oxygen delivery via any of the upper airway lifelines.
+- Priming: the process of priming for CICO Rescue outlined above is initiated in response to acknowledgement of the diminishing likelihood of success at achieving alveolar oxygen delivery via any of the upper airway lifelines an increasing possibility (yet still not a probability in the vast majority of cases) of the potential need for CICO Rescue.
+Priming must occur in parallel with ongoing attempts to optimise success at the three upper airway lifelines of face mask, supraglottic airway and endotracheal tube.
 The CICO Status tool is used by the Vortex Approach to facilitate priming.

-- Permission: clear recognition that a CICO event exists and declaration of its occurrence to the team contribute to clinician confidence that it is appropriate to perform this confronting procedure and thus their willingness to commit to initiating CICO Rescue.
+- Permission: clear recognition that a CICO event exists and declaration of its occurrence to the team contribute to clinician confidence that it is appropriate to perform this confronting procedure and thus their resolve to initiate CICO Rescue.
 The Vortex implementation tool facilitates permission for CICO Rescue by providing a defined endpoint to optimisations for each lifeline and enhancing team situational awareness of the occurrence of a CICO event.

-While the Vortex Approach addresses many aspects of the first three elements, other factors also have significant contributions to make.
+While the Vortex Approach addresses many aspects of these 4 elements, other factors also have significant contributions to make.
 In addition to the implementation tools provided by the Vortex Approach, successfully executing the transition process requires attention to all of the above elements using an integrated approach that addresses both technical and human factors in relation to training, planning, monitoring and equipment.